 Workgroup A Updates

 Wendy Bamberg, workgroup A chair, provided an update of Workgroup A’s work (slide presentation on Basecamp).
-She presented on the table shell that targeted facility types and thresholds for investigations, as well as forthcoming work on developing outbreak definitions, outbreak reporting laws, as well as the use of surveillance data to detect outbreaks by both public health and healthcare facilities.
+She presented on the table shell that targeted facility types and thresholds for investigations and reporting, as well as forthcoming work on developing outbreak definitions, outbreak reporting laws, as well as the use of surveillance data to detect outbreaks by both public health and healthcare facilities.

 Waleed Javaid provided a status of Workgroup B and displayed the products that were developed in the workgroup.
 (Available on Basecamp).